autometrics-dev/quickmetrics/README.md

 docker compose up --build
 ```

-- Prometheus runs locally on `localhost:8061`, and loads autometrics alerting rules from `prometheus/autometrics.rules.yml`
+- Prometheus runs locally on `localhost:9090`, and loads autometrics alerting rules from `prometheus/autometrics.rules.yml`
 - Prometheus will try to scrape `localhost:8080/metrics` by default.
 You can change this under `scrape_configs` in `prometheus/prometheus.yml`
-- The aggregation gateway runs on `localhost:8062`
+- The aggregation gateway runs on `localhost:8081`
-- An API runs on `localhost:8063` and will proxy requests to `/metrics` to the aggregation gateway, setting proper CORS headers so you can push metrics from the browser
+- An API runs on `localhost:8082` and will proxy requests to `/metrics` to the aggregation gateway, setting proper CORS headers so you can push metrics from the browser

 Prometheus will scrape the aggregation gateway every 5 seconds, but you can change this in the `prometheus/prometheus.yml` config file.

-Go to http://localhost:8061/targets to check the health of the aggregation gateway.
+Go to http://localhost:9090/targets to check the health of the aggregation gateway.

 ## Configuration

-To configure the local Prometheus port, modify the `FP_PROMETHEUS_PORT` environment variable in the .env file

-To configure the local aggregation gateway port, modify the `FP_PUSH_GATEWAY_PORT` environment variable in the .env file
+You can configure the ports on which services are exposed by modifying the `.env` file:

+- `FP_PROMETHEUS_PORT` - The port that Prometheus runs on
+- `FP_PUSH_GATEWAY_PORT` - The port that the aggregation gateway runs on
-To configure the api proxy to the aggregation gateway port, modify the `FP_API_PORT` environment variable in the .env file
+- `FP_API_PORT` - The port that the api proxy to the aggregation gateway port runs on

 To configure the scrape interval, modify the `prometheus/prometheus.yml` file